Course Outline

 Module 13: Encrypting and Decrypting Data

-In this module, you will learn how to implement symmetric and asymmetric encryption, use hashes to generate mathematical representations of your data, create and manage X509 certificates, and utilize them in the asymmetric encryption process.
+In this module, you will learn how to implement symmetric and asymmetric encryption for government applications and use hashes to generate mathematical representations of your data.
+You will also cover creating and managing X509 certificates and using them in the asymmetric encryption process.

 Lessons